 TV antennas have several advantages compared to cable and satellite TV.
 The main advantage is that an antenna provides access to free channels with no subscription charges, making it a cost-effective option.
 Additionally, it provides access to local stations and news broadcasts, providing a service that caters specifically to the locality rather than providing national news that may not be relevant.
 Antennas receive uncompressed digital and high-definition signals, meaning they often get better picture quality than satellites and cable.

 Disadvantages Of TV Antennas

 Although TV antennas offer a wealth of benefits, they do come with several disadvantages you should consider before cutting your cable.
 An obvious drawback is the difficulty installing a roof-mounted antenna on your home.
 Once installed, antennas are difficult to adjust unless you selected a model with a remote controlled servo.
 Reception is likely to be poor in remote locations and may degrade even more if weather conditions are poor.
-Exposure to the elements may damage the antenna.
+Exposure to the elements may damage the antenna and may require repairs.

 Dangers Of DIY TV Antenna Installation

 A professional electrician knows the best type of antenna for your situation and can complete the installation in around three hours.
 By contrast, a DIY project is considerably more time-consuming and could take the best part of a day to complete as you experiment with the direction of the antenna and work out the best way to install the antenna securely.
 Spending a significant amount of time on the roof of your property increases the chance of an accident, especially if you’re not using the correct safety and installation equipment.
 Exposure to the elements could lead to illness.

 Drilling through walls to install cables poses a risk of hitting existing wiring or water pipes, causing personal injury or property damage.
 If you don't install the antenna securely, then it may break free in high winds.
 When you employ a professional, the original installation is likely to last, reducing the future risk of problems and minimizing maintenance costs.